marklidenberg/dep/README.md

     ...
 ```

 ## Notes

 - Works with both sync and async functions
-- Top-level dict arguments are converted to sorted tuples when computing cache keys
+- Cache keys are JSON-serialized inputs with sorted keys.
+You can override this with a custom key function if needed.